 Price negotiations is often quite an informal culture.
 It is a way of getting more for your money.
 Price negotiating can prove uncomfortable for many who are not used to it but when you get into the flow of it, it can be a lot of fun.
 It is not always easy to understand what the right context is to barter.
 Therefore, in this article I am going to highlight 8 things you should always negotiate the price of.

 When you are buying a car, negotiating is something you always need to do.
 Especially when you are buying a used vehicle.
-This does not mean that you should not be negotiating with a new car, in fact you should be negotiating regardless of the condition of the card.
+This does not mean that you should not be negotiating with a new car, in fact, you should be negotiating regardless of the condition of the car.
 Many dealers are happy to bring down the MSRP to make a sale.
+If you want to be thorough, motor trading companies must have their own insurance policies and constantly keep that updated, by checking the best motor trade insurance companies out there so they are not only supporting themselves but the customers that use their services.
+You may want to ask them if their policies cover anything that can happen between leaving their lot and coming to your door so you are not out of pocket.

 Cars are often one of the most expensive items we will probably every buy.
 So, make sure you are getting the best deal you can get.
 To do this, negotiate with plenty of knowledge behind you.
 Research the car you want and know what price you want in your head before heading to the dealership.
 This will help you shoot for a goal when you are haggling.